1. (a) Per Oklahoma Administrative Code (OAC) 340:50-7-29(d)(1), income is counted in its entirety for a person disqualified because of:

-1. The worker enters the total verified monthly allowable medical expenses in the Family Assistance/Client Services (FACS) Expense tab "Elderly/Disabled Medical Expense."
-The computer subtracts the $35.
+2. The worker enters the total verified monthly allowable medical expenses in the Family Assistance/Client Services (FACS) Expense tab "Elderly/Disabled Medical Expense."
+The computer subtracts the $35 from the worker entered medical expenses to arrive at the household's medical expense deduction.

-2. Ongoing monthly medical expenses may be anticipated by averaging at least the past two full calendar months' expenses.
-Expenses incurred each month may include prescription medication, monthly doctors' visits, monthly blood tests, and insurance premiums.
+3. Ongoing monthly medical expenses may be anticipated by averaging at least the past two full calendar months' expenses.
+Expenses incurred each month may include prescription medication, monthly doctor visits, monthly blood tests, and insurance premiums.

 (2) The household also has the option to have the expense deducted during the month incurred or when the bill is due.

-(1) allow the entire expense the month incurred or when the bill becomes due;
+(1) allow the entire expense in the month incurred or when the bill becomes due;

 (2) average the expense over the remaining months of the current certification period; or